shawnscoding/reactjs-crontab/README.md

 MIN-HOUR-DOM-MON-DOW-TIMEZONE
 ```

-- MIN represent minute(s), can be 0 through 59. `*` means every minute
+- MIN represents minute(s), can be 0 through 59. `*` means every minute
-- HOUR represent hour(s) of a day, can be 0 through 23. `*` means every hour
+- HOUR represents hour(s) of a day, can be 0 through 23. `*` means every hour
-- DOM represent day of month, can be 1 through 31. `*` means everyday
+- DOM represents day of month, can be 1 through 31. `*` means every day
-- MON represent month, can be 1 through 12. `*` means every month
+- MON represents month, can be 1 through 12. `*` means every month
-- DOW represent day of week, can be 1 through 7.
-1 is Monday, 2 is Tusday and so on. `*` means everyday
+- DOW represents day of week, can be 1 through 7.
+1 is Monday, 2 is Tusday and so on. `*` means every day
-- TIMEZONE represent the timezone that crontab will refer when it triggers tasks.
+- TIMEZONE represent the timezone that crontab will refer to when it triggers tasks.
 Unfortunately, We only support 'utc timezone'.
 But we're working hard to improve this.

 ## Basic Example